 Sometimes, you feel like following long, complex cake recipes.
 Other times, you just want to find a quick and easy (yet delicious) recipe to whip up a dessert in no time.
-This Blackberry Upside-Down Cake is one of those!
+This Upside-Down Cake with Blackberries is one of those!

 So picture this.
 It’s the middle of the afternoon, you have been out all day and some of your friends (or family) randomly decide to invite themselves over for dinner.
 You don’t have time to prepare much, but you still want to have a yummy cake for dessert.
 We all have been in this situation, haven’t we!?
 If you have too (or are right now), this Blackberry Upside Down Cake recipe is exactly what you need.